 On the link between emotions, stress and caries (cavities) development

-Scientific studies suggest causal connection
+Scientific studies and anecdotal evidence suggest causal connection

 A dentist once told me that he could tell a person's emotional/psychological health from their teeth, and that the worse state their teeth were in, the worse their psychological state was.
 I know that this (at least in a generalized form) isn't true since I once knew a person with great emotional challenges (he even sometimes was suicidal in the two years I knew him) who had a mouthful of perfect, caries-free teeth!